rust-lang/rust/src/doc/rustc-dev-guide/src/rustdoc-internals.md

 - `propagate-doc-cfg` propagates `#[doc(cfg(...))]` to child items.

-- `run-lints` runs some of rustdoc's lints, defind in `passes/lint`.
+- `run-lints` runs some of rustdoc's lints, defined in `passes/lint`.
 This is the last pass to run.

   - `bare_urls` detects links that are not linkified, e.g., in Markdown such as